Skip to content

 Callbacks and output parsers are hard to bind#

-In langchain, you can bind callback to a varity of event types.
+In langchain, you can bind callback to a variety of event types.
 Promplate has a flexible callback system similarly, but you can bind simple callbacks through decorators like @node.pre_process.

 Features#